-To the extent consistent with the objectives stated above and investment restrictions outlined below, the assets in the Funds may be invested in the following areas:
+To the extent consistent with the objectives stated above, the investment restrictions outlined below, and the investment limitations specified in Section V and VI, the assets of both the Money Market and Extended Funds may be invested in the following areas:

-1. U.S. TREASURY SECURITIES
+1. U. S. TREASURY SECURITIES